ccgilroy/ma-thesis/doc/asa_draft/04_methods.md

 the specific variables I select are vari[???]

-Driven by two factors: the kinds of changes I expect to see, and the categories of norms/privilege.
+Driven by two factors: the kinds of changes I expect to see, and normative or privileged categories.

 "male"